open-source-srilanka/eks-helm-client/SECURITY.md

 ## Reporting Security Vulnerabilities

-TheP rojectOSS team and community take security vulnerabilities seriously.
+The ProjectOSS team and community take security vulnerabilities seriously.
 We appreciate your efforts to responsibly disclose any potential vulnerabilities.

 To report a security vulnerability, please email us directly at [dinushchathurya21@gmail.com](mailto:dinushchathurya21@gmail.com).
 Please provide as much information as possible, including: